GlycanAge is a biological age test paired with expert advice to help guide your wellness.

 Unhappy woman holding her head with her eyes closed

-Before you officially enter menopause, you may notice some changes in the months or years leading up to this next stage of your life.
-It is unlikely you will not know precisely when menopause has hit, but you can pay attention to how you are feeling and notice changes in the lead-up.
-Remember that symptoms can vary from woman to woman, and some mayhave no symptoms at all.
-Here are some of the common symptoms of menopause:
+Before you officially enter menopause, you may notice some changes in the months or years leading up to this stage of life.
+Symptoms can vary from woman to woman, and lucky ones may even experience no symptoms at all.

-• Mood changes – The alterations in hormones during perimenopause can hugely affect your mood.
-This can be particularly problematic for those that have suffered from anxiety or depression in the past and may experience more intense symptoms during menopause.
+The alterations in hormones during perimenopause can hugely affect your mood.
+This can be particularly problematic for those who have suffered from anxiety or depression in the past and may experience more intense symptoms during menopause.
 It is important to feel good, and some treatment options are available to help support your moods through this transitional stage.

-• Forgetfulness – Having some minor memory lapses during middle age is common for both men and women.
+Having some minor memory lapses during middle age is common for both men and women.
 This is usually not a major symptom as it tends to be little problems like not being able to remember the name of a song or not being able to find your car keys.
-Forgetfulness can stem from menopause and the stress associated with entering a new phase of your life
+Forgetfulness can stem from menopause and the stress associated with entering a new phase of your life.

 Closing Thoughts

-The menopause definition is when you have not had a period for 12 months.
-The age for menopause is not the same for every woman, and you will unlikely be able to pinpoint exactly when you have entered menopause.
-However, you can monitor symptoms and do your best to manage this time of transition.
+The age for menopause is not the same for every woman, and you will likely not be able to pinpoint exactly when you will enter menopause.
+However, you can monitor symptoms and do your best to manage this period of transition.

 Frequently Asked Questions (FAQs)